 During VMworld Europe the website statistics went through the roof with almost 294.000 hits and 4.500 visits in only 6 days.

-My first party During VMworld Europe Anne Jan and myself also had our first VMGuru.nl related party.
+During VMworld Europe Anne Jan and myself also had our first VMGuru.nl related party.
 Wednesday morning we both received an e-mail from John Troyer congratulating us with becoming one of the first VMware vExperts.
 We received this vExpert status for the work we do on VMGuru.nl, the trainings, workshops and seminars we give and/or organize.
 This was an acknowledgment and a great boost for our work for VMGuru.nl.

-My 1st birthday Of course there is no birthday without gifts so if you’re coming to our party or just want to congratulate us, this is my wish-list:
+Of course there is no birthday without gifts so if you’re coming to our party or just want to congratulate us, this is my wish-list:

 - a new server to host our website on;

 - sponsors to share the cost of running this website;